Forget-It-All: Multi-Concept Machine Unlearning via Concept-Aware Neuron Masking: Related Work

-\textbf{Multi-concept Unlearning.} MACE~\citep{lu2024mace} utilizes closed-form cross-attention refinement and multiple LoRA modules to remove multiple concepts, while SPM~\citep{lyu2024one} offers a non-invasive erasure strategy.
-COGFD~\citep{gandikota2023erasing} leverages LLM-generated concept logic graphs and high-level feature decoupling to eliminate harmful concept combinations, and SepME~\citep{zhao2024separable} employs concept-irrelevant representations with weight decoupling for targeted erasure and restoration.
-However, as the number of concepts grows, not only does the fine-tuning overhead increase, but hyperparameter tuning becomes more complex, and striking a balance between unlearning effectiveness and generative quality becomes increasingly challenging.
-In contrast, training-free method UCE~\citep{gandikota2024unified} introduces a closed-form solution to modify cross-attention weights.
-However, it depend on precomputed concept embeddings to guide the edits, and the direct manipulation of model parameters can inadvertently degrade image quality.
+\textbf{Multi-concept Unlearning.} MACE~\citep{lu2024mace} uses closed-form cross-attention refinement with multiple LoRA modules, while SPM~\citep{lyu2024one} offers a non-invasive erasure strategy.
+COGFD~\citep{gandikota2023erasing} leverages LLM-generated concept graphs for harmful concept elimination, SepME~\citep{zhao2024separable} employs weight decoupling for targeted erasure, SCULPT~\citep{li2025sculpting} introduces dynamic masks with concept-aware optimization, and Stereo~\citep{srivatsan2025stereo} proposes a two-stage adversarially robust erasure framework.
+However, as the number of concepts grows, fine-tuning overhead increases, hyperparameter tuning becomes more complex, and balancing unlearning effectiveness with generative quality becomes increasingly challenging.
+In contrast, training-free methods such as UCE~\citep{gandikota2024unified}, ScaPre~\citep{deng2026forget}, and SPEED~\citep{li2025speed} introduce closed-form solutions to modify cross-attention weights for efficient concept erasure.
+However, they depend on precomputed concept embeddings to guide the edits, and direct parameter manipulation can inadvertently degrade image quality.